-In the third quarter of 2017, the MSCI Emerging Markets Index returned 7.89%.
-Emerging markets outperformed developed markets as represented by the MSCI World Index, which returned 4.97%.
-The Fund returned 8.04% for the period.
+In the fourth quarter of 2017, the MSCI Emerging Markets Index returned 7.44%.
+Emerging markets equities underperformed U.S. equities, as measured by the S&P 500® Index, which returned 6.64% in the fourth quarter.

 Not FDIC insured | May lose value | No bank guarantee

 Please carefully read the prospectus and summary prospectus and consider the investment objectives, risks, charges and expenses of Northern Funds before investing.
 Call 800-595-9111 to obtain a prospectus and summary prospectus, which contains this and other information about the funds.

 ©2018 Northern Funds | Northern Funds are distributed by Northern Funds Distributors, LLC, not affiliated with Northern Trust.